KoalaBR/spotlight/readme.md

 # Translations

 English and german are supported translations.
 Depending on the system locale either german (locale starts with "de_") or english (anything else) will be setup.

+QLocale::system() is used to identify the locale.
+This routine seems to look for either `LC_MESSAGES` or `LANG` to setup the locale.